 Practice Problems for Computer Literacy Exams

 Remember that you must register to take the CIL exams.
 Register just like any other course at WSU.
-Check the class schedule, choose the NTM exams, and register.
+Check the class schedule, choose the WEB exams, and register.

 The practice problems in this section are meant as a supplement for students who have some background in computer software, mainly: word processing, presentations, spreadsheet, Internet, e-mail, and operating systems.
 Courses are available for those who are not computer literate.